 Likewise, the movie’s narrative depends on a lot of coincidence and favorable circumstances, like the alien computers being compatible with David Levinson’s (Jeff Goldblum) laptop and the existence of the alien spacecraft from Area 51.
 The attack acts as a cure-all for everyone involved.
 Got marriage problems?
 A massive alien attack is good for that.
 In hot water for taking a swing at the POTUS?
 Same thing.

-The film is not all easy to dismantle stuff though, there’s a lot to like about this film too.
-There are some excellent humorous moments.
-My favorite line from this production is early in the movie when a public announcement asks the locals in Los Angeles to stop shooting at the alien spacecraft: “Once again, the L.A.P.D. is asking Los Angelenos not to fire their guns at the visitor spacecraft.
+The film is not all easy to dismantle, and though they are rare and far between, this film faces its moments.
+The film’s attempts at humorous moments seem contrived and rather silly for the most part.
+My favorite line from this production is early in the movie when a public announcement asks the locals in Los Angeles to stop shooting at the alien spacecraft: “Once again, the L.A.P.D. is asking Los Angelenos not to fire their guns at visitor spacecraft.
 You may inadvertently trigger an interstellar war.”
 That’s hilarious because it rings so true to human nature.. and it’s just a nice touch.

 The aliens are also well done.
 When the humans are finally able to communicate with their alien adversaries, not only are they not interested in talking, they are just plain too mean and undeserving of any sympathy or compassion.
 Independence Day is partly enjoyable because of some noteworthy action scenes and aerial battles.

 After all, is said and done, I have to admit I have rewatched this film more times than I am willing to confess.
 If you overlook its shortcomings like you would an old friend, it’s an enjoyable genre film with some wow-worthy moments that entertain in a fantastical and pleasant enough manner and, once in a while; it remains a fun way to pass the time.